-EXTERNAL REFERENCE POINTS Μ ODU JLE COD ES BiH Qualifications Framework descriptors for qualifications that signify the successful completion of the SECOND CYCLE (60-120 ECTS credits) Cont.
+EXTERNAL REFERENCE POINTS MODULE CODES BiH Qualifications Framework descriptors for qualifications that signify the successful completion of the SECOND CYCLE (60-120 ECTS credits) Cont.
 Eng.
 Language 7 Cont.
 Eng.
 Language 8 ELT Method./ Gloto.
 Cont.
 Eng.
-Language 9 2 nd Lang.
+Language 9 2" Lang.
 Acquisition Method.
 Scient.Work Sociolingui -stics Practicum 1 Cont.
 Cult.& Lang.
-Practicum 2 Thesis have demonstrated a systematic understanding and mastering of knowledge in their field of study/discipline that is founded upon, and extends and/or enhances, that is typically associated with Bachelor's level, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context x x x x x can apply their knowledge and understanding, and problem solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study x x x х x x x apply conceptual thinking and abstraction with a high level of proficiency and creativity, which will enable the: critical evaluation of current research and academic work at the forefront of the discipline evaluation of different methodologies, development of critical opinion and the raising of alternative solutions x x x x x x x x x have the ability to integrate knowledge and handle complexity, and formulate judgments with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgments x x x х x х x can communicate their conclusions, and the knowledge and rationale underpinning these using appropriate language(s), to specialised and non-specialised audiences clearly and unambiguously x x x x x x x x x are able to take their own knowledge to a higher level, deepen the understanding of their field of study/discipline and continuously develop their own new skills through individual learning and self-development x x x x х х x have the learning skills to allow them to continue to study in a manner that may be largely self-directed and autonomous х х х x have acquired interpersonal and teamwork skills appropriate to a variety of learning and employment contexts and also demonstrate leadership and/or initiative and make a contribution to change and development x х x х
+Practicum 2 Thesis have demonstrated a systematic understanding and mastering of knowledge in their field of study/discipline that is founded upon, and extends and/or enhances, that is typically associated with Bachelor's level, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context х х х х х can apply their knowledge and understanding, and problem solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study х х х х х x х apply conceptual thinking and abstraction with a high level of proficiency and creativity, which will enable the: - critical evaluation of current research and academic work at the forefront of the discipline - evaluation of different methodologies, development of critical opinion and the raising of alternative solutions х х х х x х x х x have the ability to integrate knowledge and handle complexity, and formulate judgments with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgments х х х х х х х can communicate their conclusions, and the knowledge and rationale underpinning these using appropriate language(s), to specialised and non-specialised audiences clearly and unambiguously х х х х х х х х х are able to take their own knowledge to a higher level, deepen the understanding of their field of study/discipline and continuously develop their own new skills through individual learning and self-development х х х х х х х have the learning skills to allow them to continue to study in a manner that may be largely self-directed and autonomous х х X х have acquired interpersonal and teamwork skills appropriate to a variety of learning and employment contexts and also demonstrate leadership and/or initiative and make a contribution to change and development х х х х

-Full Module Title: Short Module Title: Module Code: Module Level/BiH cycle: ECTS credit value: Length: School: Department: Module leader: Email: Site: Host Course: Module status (core/option): Pre-requisites: Co-requisites: Access restrictions: Assessment: Contemporary English Language 7 n.s. n.s.
-FQ-BiH and Bologna 2nd Cycle 5 ECTS one semester n.s. n.s. n.s. n.s. n.s. n.s. n.s.
-Core none None None MA students 10% participation 15% homework assignments 25% midterm written exam 40% final written exam Date validated: 10% oral exam n.s.
-Module aims: The aims of this module are to Improve students' overall language skills with a focus on writing Use interactive lessons to integrate grammatical and communicative skills Teach essay writing skills in a variety of contexts Learning outcomes: On successful completion of this module, students will be able to Use a range of techniques and strategies for essay writing (outlining, drafting, etc.) Assess reference sources and understand their relevance in essay writing Write a clear, well-organized opinion essay Identify and describe the syntactic patterns of English, as well as their relation to those of Bosnian/Croatian /Serbian Demonstrate correct grammar usage concerning word classes, verb patterns, clause elements, sentence patterns, movement rules
+Full Module Title: Contemporary English Language 7

+School: n.s.
+Department: n.s.
+Module leader: n.s.
+Email: n.s.
+Site: n.s.
+Host Course: n.s.
+Module status (core/option): Core Pre-requisites: none Co-requisites: none

+Access restrictions: MA students Assessment: 10% participation

+15% homework assignments 25% midterm written exam 40% final written exam

+10% oral exam

+- Improve students' overall language skills with a focus on writing - Use interactive lessons to integrate grammatical and communicative skills - Teach essay writing skills in a variety of contexts

+On successful completion of this module, students will be able to

+- Use a range of techniques and strategies for essay writing (outlining, drafting, etc.) - Assess reference sources and understand their relevance in essay writing - Write a clear, well-organized opinion essay - Identify and describe the syntactic patterns of English, as well as their relation to those of Bosnian/Croatian /Serbian - Demonstrate correct grammar usage concerning word classes, verb patterns, clause elements, sentence patterns, movement rules